 If you want to sample regional delicacies, join a guided food tour organized by a local guide.
 The tour offers an overview of the Historic Center of Guadalajara from a gastronomic, cultural, and historical perspective.

-The adventure begins with a typical breakfast of the region “La Birria” and other local dishes, sweet treats, and drinks.
-The tour closes with a tequila tasting in one of the local canteens where you can enjoy the authentic atmosphere and mingle with the locals.
+The adventure begins with a typical breakfast of the region, sweet treats, and drinks and ends with a tequila tasting in a local canteen where you can mingle with the locals.